matiasandina/FEDWatcher/README.md

-# Fedwatch
+# FEDWatcher

-Fedwatch is a program for a Raspberry Pi 4 to connect to up to 4 [FED3 feeder devices from KravitzLabDevices](https://github.com/KravitzLabDevices/FED3/).
+FEDWatcher is a program for a Raspberry Pi 4 to connect to up to 4 [FED3 feeder devices from KravitzLabDevices](https://github.com/KravitzLabDevices/FED3/).
 This code is written in Python and uses standard Raspberry Pi software and Python packages.
 This repository also contains the software serial library used on the FED3 devices.

 The Raspberry Pi communicates with the FED3 devices using software serial from the BNC port of the Adafruit feather into one of the four activated UART channels on the Pi.